isomerpages/pmo-stratgroup/media-centre/parliamentary-replies/_posts/2021-10-04-parliamentary-reply-by-minister-indranee-rajah-on-support-for-parents-of-young-children-who-have-consumed-all-their-annual-leave.md

 ---
 layout: post
-title: "Parliamentary reply by Minister Indranee Rajah on support for parents of young children who have consumed all their annual leave"
+title: 'Parliamentary reply by Minister Indranee Rajah on support for parents of young children who have consumed all their annual leave'
-date: 2021-10-04
+date: 2021-10-04T00:00:00.000Z
-permalink: "/media-centre/parliamentary-replies/parliamentary-replies/parliamentary-reply-by-minister-indranee-rajah-on-support-for-parents-of-young-children-who-have-consumed-all-their-annual-leave"
+permalink: /media-centre/parliamentary-replies/parliamentary-replies/parliamentary-reply-by-minister-indranee-rajah-on-support-for-parents-of-young-children-who-have-consumed-all-their-annual-leave

 ---

 **FOURTEENTH PARLIAMENT OF SINGAPORE**
 **WRITTEN ANSWER**